How much does house cleaning cost?Get a free quote now

 How to create your first house cleaning task

-Ready to hire your house cleaner and create your first task?
+Now that you know how much to clean a house, it’s time to create your first task.
 It’s easy!
 Just write out your task, post your listing, review your offers, and choose someone, and they’ll arrange to come and do your house cleaning.
 If you’re curious, read some more about how it works.

 Here’s what you might include in your listing: